runrig-coop/hedgerows/index.md

     laws known as the Vagabonds Acts (later the Vagrancy Acts).
-These laws, passed in lockstep with enclosure between the 14th and 19th centuries, found persons guilty for the crime of "idleness" if they had no deed of property, no employer would vouch for them, and they could not present any other proof of lawful income.
+These laws, passed in lockstep with enclosure between the 14th and 19th centuries, found persons guilty for the crime of "idleness" if they had no deed of property, no employer who would vouch for them, and if they could not present any other proof of lawful income.
 Their stipulated punishments ranged from imprisonment to whipping, branding, and even death for repeated offenses, though prison or execution sentences might be commuted if they agreed to a period of indentured servitude.
-As enforcement of these acts became increasingly difficult through the course of the Industrial Revolution, they were a contributing factor to the creation of modern police forces in England and elsewhere in Europe, wherever similar legislation prevailed.
+As enforcement became increasingly difficult through the course of the Industrial Revolution, they were a significant factor contributing to the creation of modern police forces in England and elsewhere in Europe, wherever similar legislation prevailed.

-While the plight of those peasants hundreds of years ago may seem remote to our modern sensibilities, I think we can still deeply empathize with their position when we consider how the enclosure of digital spaces has been used to alienate us from our social relations and the natural world.
+While the plight of peasants hundreds of years in the past may seem remote to our modern sensibilities, I think we can still empathize with their position when we consider how the enclosure of digital spaces has been used to alienate us from our social relations and the natural world.
 The natural world is not limited to the merely physical, but includes things like knowledge, cultural